Why Did Jesus HAVE To Die? "Without the shedding of blood there is no forgiveness" (Heb. 9:22).

 Concerning marriages in which both parties are Christian:

 1 Cor.
 7:10-11 is to Christian couples and says, "But to the married I give instructions, not I, but the Lord, that the wife should not leave her husband (but if she does leave, she must remain unmarried, or else be reconciled to her husband), and that the husband should not divorce his wife".
 These verses make it clear that Christian couples should not divorce and remarry.
 However, Jesus said that there was one exception.
 In Matt.
 19:9 He said, "I tell you that anyone who divorces his wife, except for marital unfaithfulness, and marries another woman commits adultery."
-We can see from this verse that a person is not guilty of adultery if they remarry after divorcing an adulterous spouse.
+We can see from this verse that a person is not guilty of adultery if they remarry after divorcing an unfaithful spouse.
 In this verse, and Matt.
-5:32, Jesus established that divorce and remarriage were permitted in the case of adultery.
+5:32, Jesus established that divorce and remarriage were permitted in the case of unfaithfulness.

 Also, Lev.
 20:10 states, "If a man commits adultery with another man's wife--with the wife of his neighbor--both the adulterer and the adulteress must be put to death."
 When these souls were put to death, their partners were free to remarry.
 God still hates adultery but under the New Covenant God's people no longer stone adulterers, however, Jesus gives us permission to remarry after divorcing an adulterer or adulteress.